clelidm/MinCompSpin_Greedy/README.md

 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information theoretic complexity.
 These models are called Minimally Complex Models (MCM).
 Details can be found in the paper [1] *Statistical Inference of Minimally Complex Models* available in [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)

-A **simulated annealing version** of the optimization procedure can also be found [here](https://github.com/ebokai/MinCompSpin_SimulatedAnnealing), and allow to find a solution closer to the global optimal when the search space becomes too large.
+A **simulated annealing version** of the optimization procedure can also be found [here](https://github.com/ebokai/MinCompSpin_SimulatedAnnealing), which can find solutions closer to the global optimal.

 The program can run for up to `n=127` variables, which are indexed from `i=0` to `126` in the code.

+We recommand using the simulated annealing algorithm if you are interested in finding a solution that is as close as possible to the global optimal, or when the local greedy procedure fails to merge the initial spin variables into communities (this could be due to non-pairwise).
+While we recommand the Greedy algorithm if you are looking for a fast converging algorithm, as it will allow finding solution in reasonable time when the search space becomes too large.

 ----